machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 ### `run_command_line_tool`
 Executes a system command from inside the current project.

-**What it does**
-- Runs a command by using Java process execution on the host machine.
-- Resolves command text and optional environment values before execution.
-- Restricts the working directory to the current project directory or one of its subdirectories.
-- Captures both standard output and error output.
-- Returns only the last part of the collected output when the result is larger than the configured limit.
-- Appends a final line that reports the command exit code.
+**Description**
+Use this tool to run approved shell commands for tasks such as builds, tests, or project inspection.
+The command runs inside the current project or one of its subdirectories, captures both standard output and error output, and returns only the tail of the collected output when the result is large.

 **Features**
-- Supports controlled shell access for build, test, and inspection commands.
-- Applies deny-list security checks to reject unsafe command fragments.
-- Prevents execution outside the active project tree.
+- Runs commands inside the current project tree.
+- Rejects unsafe command fragments through deny-list checks.
-- Supports custom environment variables in `NAME=VALUE` format.
+- Supports custom environment variables.
-- Supports configurable output decoding and timeout handling.
+- Captures both stdout and stderr.
+- Limits returned output to a configurable tail size.
+- Reports the final process exit code.

 **Input parameters**
 - `command` *(string, required)*: Command to execute.
 - `env` *(string, optional)*: Environment variables as `NAME=VALUE` pairs separated by LF line breaks.
 - `dir` *(string, optional)*: Working directory relative to the project directory.
-Must stay inside the project.
+Must remain inside the project.
 Default: current project directory.
 - `tailResultSize` *(integer, optional)*: Maximum number of characters returned from the end of the output.
 Default: `1024`.
 - `charsetName` *(string, optional)*: Character encoding used to read command output.
 Default: `UTF-8`.

 ### `terminate_process`
 Terminates the current workflow by throwing a process termination exception.

-**What it does**
-- Stops execution immediately.
-- Returns control to the host application with a message and exit code.
-- Can attach a cause message for additional error context.
+**Description**
+Use this tool when execution should stop immediately because of a fatal validation failure, an unsupported condition, or another controlled shutdown scenario.

 **Features**
-- Useful for fatal validation failures or controlled shutdown conditions.
-- Lets a tool invocation end the workflow intentionally.
+- Stops workflow execution immediately.
+- Supports a custom message.
+- Supports an optional cause message.
-- Supports a custom exit code instead of always using a generic failure value.
+- Supports a custom exit code.

 **Input parameters**
 - `message` *(string, optional)*: Exception message to use.
 Default: `Process terminated by function tool.`